 The yarn I am referring to is Lion Brand’s Vanna’s Choice in the color Linen.
 It’s such an interesting color in the respect that I can’t for the life of me figure out if it’s more of a grey, or if it’s more beige in color.
 Either way it reminded me of what the color clay or alabaster looks like.
 Hence, my inspiration for the name of this pattern.

 Any worsted weight yarn will work for this pattern.
 Lion Brand Vanna’s Choice comes in so many beautiful shades!
 You can crochet this beanie pattern is just about any color you like!
+If you can’t get your hands on this yarn, a great substitute would be WeCrochet Brava Worsted yarn.

 How the Beanie is Crocheted